wuyue2011/wuyue2011.github.io/README.md

 Initially published at the [Teacon 2022 mod development jam](https://teacon.cn), the mod was originally named MTRSteamLoco.

+## Documentation

+The documentation for the mod can be found in the [website](https://aphrodite281.github.io/mtr-ante/#/).

 ## Setup

 1. Clone this repository